 To conclude, for identifying unpublished research, as well as to reduce bias, it is essential for researchers to look for other sources than those routinely checked by default.
-Contacting trial units, searching SWATs database, and direct communication with the study investigators, are some of these sources that can help find important results that can help in critical decision-making, such as finding data on possible adverse outcomes.
+Contacting trial units, and direct communication with the study investigators, are some of these sources that can help find important results that can help in critical decision-making, such as finding data on possible adverse outcomes.

 Become A Certified HEOR Professional – Enrol yourself here!

 - Baudard M, Yavchitz A, Ravaud P, et al. Impact of searching clinical trial registries in systematic reviews of pharmaceutical treatments: methodological systematic review and reanalysis of meta-analyses.
 BMJ.
 2017; 356:j448.